raspberrypilearning/build-crumble-motor-buggy/en/step_6.md

 --- task ---

-Now duplicate the last three blocks and place them at the bopttom of your code.
+Now, duplicate the last three blocks and place them at the bottom of your code.

 Change the `motor`{:class="crumbleinputoutput"} speed to `25%`{:class="crumbleinputoutput"} and the `wait`{:class="crumblecontrol"} time to `1200 milliseconds`{:class="crumblecontrol"}.